holoviz-dev/pyctdev/README.md

 could recommend one above the other.
 Or if a project suffers in performance on one or the other, we could make a recommendation.)

+dev builds and dev package releases of projects on travis should use pyviz/label/dev to get other packages, while release package builds should use just pyviz.
+And then if happy with those package, conda-forge and defaults should be updated.

 ### 11. How to structure project